 14. Bebinca – Goan Multilayer Cake

-It is a pity if you miss this awesome Goan dessert recipe.
-It is a cake with many layers created from eggs, flour, coconut milk, and sugar.
-This sweet dessert is influenced by Indo-Portuguese cuisine.
-It is known as “the queen of Goan dessert”.
+This awesome Goan dessert recipe is a cake with many layers created from eggs, flour, coconut milk, and sugar.
+This sweet treat is influenced by Indo-Portuguese cuisine, and it is known as “the queen of Goan dessert”.

 There is no authentic information about its origin, but it is said that a nun named Bebiana in the Convent of Santa Monica in Old Goa made this dessert first.
 Initially, the layers are the symbol of seven hills in Lisbon and an old city in Goa.